robincamille/nanogenmo2019/readme.md

 ## Printed

-I had one output of this project printed and bound, without any editing besides formatting.
+I had one output of this project printed and bound into a 501-page book, without any editing besides formatting.

 <img src="http://robincamille.com/assets/nanogenmo2019-printed1.jpg" alt="Thick book titled Book of Horoscopes 2020 on a wooden table" />
 <img src="http://robincamille.com/assets/nanogenmo2019-printed2.jpg" alt="Interior page of book, beginning with: April 29, 2020.
 Aries: Grr, Aries!
 Bakery products!
 You are being aroused, sexually or creatively.
 You are watching for cycles." />